richlip/mws-restaurant-stage-1-master/README.md

 # Mobile Web Specialist Certification Course
 ---
-#### Part two of the 3 stage course
+#### Part three of the 3 stage course

-## Project Overview: Stage 2
+## Project Overview: Stage 3

 The project aim of the **Restaurant Reviews** project in **Stage One** was to make a site responsive.
-Now in stage **Stage two**, the aim is to make the site offline usable.
+In stage **Stage two**, the aim was to make the site offline usable. **Stage three** is different, as there is a different api server and you have to prepare the site, that users can leave a review, even offline.

 ### Specification

-This project at stage 2 consists of 2 folders, you have to download, the first one is this folder with the html code of the website.
-The second folder, you have to doenload, is the api server, you can find here:  `https://github.com/richlip/mws-restaurant-stage-2-master`.
+This project at stage 3 consists of 2 folders, you have to download, the first one is this folder with the html code of the website.
+The second folder, you have to download, is the enriched api server, you can find here:  `https://github.com/richlip/mws-restaurant-stage-3-master`.

 ### What do I do from here?
-1. Change to the other folder with ther server:
+1. Change to the other folder with the server:
 Let's start with running commands in your terminal, known as command line interface (CLI)

 Install project dependancies